India–Tonga relations: Trade

 Bilateral trade between India and Tonga totaled US$1.12 million in 2015–16, growing by 83.05% over the previous fiscal.
 India did not make any imports from Tonga in 2015–16, and the entire value of trade represents Indian exports to the country.
 India imported $100,000 worth of plastics and plastic articles from Tonga in the 2014-15 financial year.
 The main commodities exported by India to Tonga are preparations of cereals, flour, starch or milk, pastry products, plastic and plastic articles, pharmaceuticals, and sugar and confectionery.

 Anwar Shaikh, the former principal of the Poona College of Arts, Science and Commerce, founded the Commonwealth Vocational University (CVU) in Makaunga, Tonga.
-The University was inaugurated on 6 February 2016 by the Tongan Minister of Police Pohiva Tuionetoa and Minister of Health Siosaia Tiukala.
+The university was inaugurated on 6 February 2016 by the Tongan Minister of Police Pohiva Tuionetoa and Minister of Health Siosaia Tiukala.
 Shaikh claims that CVU is the first private university in the country.

 Foreign aid

-Many Tongans, including members of the Royal family, regularly receive training in defence and other courses under the Indian Technical and Economic Cooperation (ITEC) programme.
+Many Tongans, including members of the royal family, regularly receive training in defence and other courses under the Indian Technical and Economic Cooperation (ITEC) programme.
 Prince Tu'ipelehake became the first Tongan to attend the Indian Military Academy in July 1972.
 Many Indian experts have been deputed to Tonga to assist in various areas of the country's development.
 India announced that it would provide a grant-in-aid of US$100,000 annually to each of the 14 Pacific Island countries, including Tonga, at the Post Forum Dialogue partner meeting in 2006.
 The amount was increased to US$125,000 annually from 2009.

 In 2007, India provided $200,000 grant-aid for the construction of an access road from Wharf to Hunga village, and for the upgrade of the jetty in Hunga.
 The Indian government provided grant-aid of $300,000 for Tsunami Alert System in July 2014, $115,000 for an upgrade to the Office of the Public Service Commission ICT Infrastructure in October 2014, and $72,000 for a spectrum monitoring project in September 2015.
 India donated 1,200 new, full uniform sets to the Tongan military on 8 December 2008.
 The Indian High Commissioner in Fiji Vishvas Vidu Sapkal donated $600 to the Tonga Breast Cancer Society on 8 February 2017.

 Citizens of Tonga are eligible for scholarships under the ITEC programme.
 Tongan Defence Service personnel have received defence training in various training institutions in India.
 Tongan officials attended a TERI Workshop on Sustainable Development conducted for the Pacific Island Countries (PIC) in Suva in March 2007.
 Tongan diplomats have also attended the short-term Course for Diplomats of PIC organized by the Foreign Service Institute at Nadi, Fiji.
-Tongan women have attended the attended the solar electrification course at the Barefoot College, Tilonia.
+Tongan women have attended the solar electrification course at the Barefoot College, Tilonia.